Travel 2 minutes 15 August 2024

 See the London guide

 London is a very difficult city to describe.
 A vast, sprawling metropolis, the British capital contains within its boundaries a multitude of atmospheres and aesthetics.
 It’s a series of interconnected villages, each one with its own unique flavour.
 That’s why we thought it best to talk you through some of London’s most interesting districts.
-And who better to do it than the Michelin Inspectors?
+And who better to do it than the MICHELIN Guide Inspectors?
 We asked a handful of the team to talk us through their favourite areas of London.

 Borough Market